SeRL: Self-Play Reinforcement Learning for Large Language Models with Limited Data: Experiments

-To further assess the effectiveness of our majority-vote-based reward, we conduct an ablation study shown in Tab.~\ref{tab:self_rewarding_ablation}.
-In this setting, we remove the self-instruction mechanism and perform one round of majority-vote-based reward RL using the full MATH training set, denoted as RL-MV.
+To further assess the effectiveness of our majority-voting reward, we conduct an ablation study shown in Tab.~\ref{tab:self_rewarding_ablation}.
+In this setting, we remove the self-instruction mechanism and perform one round of majority-voting reward RL using the full MATH training set, denoted as RL-MV.
 Results show that this variant achieves performance comparable to RL-GT across all test datasets.
 Notably, LLaMA-3.2-3B-Instruct outperforms RL-GT on MATH-500, MATH-Hard, College Math, and TabMWP, while Qwen-2.5-7B-Instruct consistently surpasses RL-GT on nearly all benchmarks.

-\textbf{Impact of RL Algorithms.} To verify the robustness of our method across different RL algorithms, we evaluate it under various RL setups.
+\textbf{(d) Our method is applicable to different RL algorithms.} To verify the robustness of our method across different RL algorithms, we evaluate it under various RL setups.
 RLOO~\citep{ahmadian2024back} and Reinforce++~\citep{hu2025reinforce} use $k_1$ KL divergence estimation, while GRPO~\citep{shao2024deepseekmath} adopts $k_3$ KL divergence estimation.
 The formulations for both $k_1$ and $k_3$ KL divergence estimations are detailed in Appendix~\ref{appendix:k1k2k3}.
 Since $k_1$ is integrated into the per-token reward term, we set a smaller KL coefficient for training RLOO and Reinforce++ to avoid strong KL regularization.
 All other hyperparameter settings remain the same.
 As shown in Tab.~\ref{tab:different_algo}, all algorithms achieve comparable performance, demonstrating the generality of our approach.
 Among them, the Reinforce++ algorithm delivers the best overall results.
 The GRPO algorithm achieves relatively strong performance in the first iteration but shows continued improvement only on MATH-Hard, ASDiv, and TabMWP in subsequent rounds, while its performance declines on MATH-500 and College Math.
 Similarly, RLOO exhibits performance degradation on MATH-Hard and College Math after the third iteration.
-Training curves reveal that both RLOO and GRPO experience more rapid KL divergence growth compared to Reinforce++, suggesting greater deviation from the initial model.
-Such a large divergence can lead to over-optimization and subsequent performance degradation.
-Furthermore, due to the exponential term in the $k_3$ KL divergence estimation, GRPO occasionally exhibits abrupt spikes in KL values, potentially causing training instability.
-Consequently, Reinforce++ stands out as the most stable and robust algorithm across multiple iterations.